M-tech-cmd/GuestGlow/README.md

 🏨 GuestGlow: A MERN Stack Hotel Booking App
 📝 Introduction
 GuestGlow is a full-stack hotel booking application that allows users to browse available hotels, view detailed information, and make reservations.
-It leverages the power of the MERN stack (MongoDB, Express.js, React.js, Node.js) combined with modern services like Clerk for authentication and Cloudinary for image management, creating a seamless and robust user experience.
+It leverages the power of the MERN stack (MongoDB, Express.js, React.js, Node.js) combined with modern services like Clerk for authentication and Cloudinary for image management, creating a seamless and robust user experience

 ✨ Features
 Secure User Authentication: Users can sign up, sign in, and manage their profiles securely using Clerk.